demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 ## Download

-**Download & merge custom content from Demisto instance to local content repository.**
+**Downloads and merges content from a Cortex XSOAR or Cortex XSIAM tenant to your local repository.**

 In order to run the command, `DEMISTO_BASE_URL` environment variable should contain the Cortex XSOAR/XSIAM instance URL, and `DEMISTO_API_KEY` environment variable should contain a valid Cortex XSOAR/XSIAM API Key.